 Table 17 on page 37 displays the results by Generation 2 linking method.
 The Mixed model reports the averages and diﬀerences of the ﬁrst borns of each sister (n = 285), the Daughters model reports the averages and diﬀerences of the ﬁrst born girls (n = 217), and the Sons model reports the averages and diﬀerences of the ﬁrst born sons (n

 = 235).
 All three models reveal similar results.
 Gen2 averages of gender standardized AFI were signiﬁcant predictors of Generation 2 diﬀerences in gender standardized AFI (p < .01), across all three linking methods.
-A one unit increase in the average gender standardized AFI predicted ≈ 0.38 increase in Generation 2 AFI diﬀerence, controlling for all over variables in the model.
+A one unit increase in the average gender standardized AFI predicted ≈ 0.38 units? increase in Generation 2 AFI diﬀerence, controlling for all over variables in the model.
 All other variables were not signiﬁcant, including all kin diﬀerence variables.
 The adjusted R2 varied slightly by Generation 2 linking method (Mixed = .090, Daughters

 = .105, Sons = .131).